Obixander/Flowcoach/Docs/Requirement-Specification.md

 ### Subsystem 04: Psychoeducation
 ---
-1. The user needs to se a grid of "Cards" (Images with text) after they press on BodyFlow
+1. The user needs to see a grid of "Cards" (Images with text) after they press on BodyFlow
 2. The user needs to be able to pick an "Sensation" to read about
 3. The user needs to be able to go back to bodyflow's main page